A good school is one that delivers a lot more than exam results.

 Can you have a good school without, for example, good facilities?

-Within each of those 6 categories above, some schools will perform better than others.
-There may be schools with average facilities, say, but good teaching.
-There may be schools with good teaching but average results.
+Within each of those five attributes above, some schools will perform better than others.
+There may be some with average facilities, say, but good teaching.
+There may be some with good teaching but average results.
 Both can be considered good, if good is simply a measure of being above average, or the norm.
 The point is, that no school excels at everything, they all have relative strengths.

-To make things more granular, 5 of those 6 categories subdivide into 50 further measures that you can use to determine a good school.
-And weight them to your own preference.
+To make things more granular, those five attributes subdivide into 50.
+And you can weight them to your own preference.
 For each one that a school delivers more than the average, the better it is likely to be.
 And that is the basis of the Schoolsmith Score, more of which you can read about here.

-I suppose, if a school excels against all 50 measures then it could be considered “great”, but none does.
+I suppose, if a school excels against all 50 attributes then it could be considered “great”, but none does.
 The great school is an ideal, a target to aim for.

 Marketing brochures often open with “Choosing a school for your child is one of the most important decisions that any parent has to make”.
 True.

 And what school does a parent choose?
 A good school.

 And what makes a good school?
 One that delivers results and achievements, breadth of education, teaching, facilities and look and feel better than an average one.